Contact our corporate or local offices directly.

 =ParameterName.
 For example, to map the value of the component parameter Capacitance into the component's Comment field, enter the string

 =Capacitance into the Comment field of the Properties panel, as shown below.
-A string defined using this syntax,
+A string defined using the syntax '

 Special strings are automatically converted for on-screen display.
-If a parameter that is mapped as a special string does not have a value, the parameter name is displayed in a gray color instead if the Display Names of Special Strings that have no value defined option is enabled in the Schematic - Graphical Editing page of the Preferences dialog.
+If a parameter that is mapped as a special string does not have a value, the parameter name is displayed in a gray color instead if the Display Names of Special Strings that have No Value Defined option is enabled on the Schematic - Graphical Editing page of the Preferences dialog.
 If this option is disabled, nothing is displayed.

 Parameters are a key element of each component, and it is common for many of the parameters to be used across multiple components.
-As well as adding them individually to each component, you can also use the Parameter Manager command to add them to multiple components.
-As well as adding / removing parameters, the values of parameters can also be edited across multiple components.
+As well as adding them individually to each component, you can also use the Parameter Manager command (Tools » Parameter Manager) to add them to multiple components.
+As well as adding removing parameters, the values of parameters can also be edited across multiple components.

 Notes about editing multiple parameters: